Description of Business and Organization

-Norwegian Cruise Line commenced operations out of Miami in 1966.
-In February 2000, Genting HK acquired control of and subsequently became the sole owner of the Norwegian Cruise Line operations.
+Norwegian commenced operations from Miami in 1966.
+In February 2000, Genting HK acquired control of and subsequently became the sole owner of the Norwegian operations.

 In January 2008, the Apollo Funds acquired 50% of the outstanding ordinary share capital of NCLC.
 As part of this investment, the Apollo Funds assumed control of NCLC’s Board of Directors.
 Also, in January 2008, the TPG Viking Funds acquired, in the aggregate, 12.5% of NCLC’s outstanding share capital from the Apollo Funds.